AMingBling/IDATA2304-project-student-made-gadgets/protocol.md

   - `REQUEST_NODE` &mdash; control panel -> server -> (possibly forwarded to node).
 Server may answer directly using cached JSON.
 Contains `controlPaneId` and `nodeId`
   - `ALERT` &mdash; node -> server -> control panels.
 Contains `nodeID` and `alert` text.

-- **Legacy plain-text tokens**
+- **Plain-text tokens**
   - `SENSOR_NODE_CONNECTED <nodeId>` &mdash; node -> server (plain text).
 Server responds with `NODE_ID_ACCEPTED` or `NODE_ID_REJECTED` (plain text).
-  - `CONTROL_PANEL_CONNECTED` &mdash; legacy control-panel registration.
+  - `CONTROL_PANEL_CONNECTED` &mdash; control-panel registration.

 - **Routing / server behavior**
   - The server keeps a map `sensorNodes: Map<nodeId, Socket>` and a list of control panel sockets.
 On receiving a control-panel JSON command with `nodeID`, the server looks up the node socket and forwards the original JSON line if connected.
 Node-originated JSON lines are cached under `lastKnownNodeJson[nodeID]` and broadcast to all control panels.

 - **Security / reliability notes (current limitations)**
-  - There are no cryptographic protections on the wire (no TLS) and no message authentication: the protocol assumes a trusted environment.
+  - There are no cryptographic protections and no message authentication: the protocol assumes a trusted environment.
   - There is no built-in acknowledgement (ACK) from the target node back to the control panel for forwarded commands; the server forwards raw JSON and logs non-delivery.
 If higher assurance is required, we should add explicit ACK/response messages and timeouts.

  --------------------------------------------------------------------